Looking Beyond Globe Control Valves

 Computational Fluid Dynamics

 Computation fluid dynamics allows engineers to predict cavitation and noise generation in a valve.
 Anyone who has experience working with valves of any kind understands the negative effects that cavitation can have in a process.
 If left unaddressed, cavitation or high noise levels can lead to equipment failure and, in some cases, a complete shutdown of an operation.
 With computational fluid dynamics, engineers are equipped to analyze a valve for a specific application before it is built.
-This allows the owner to be confident that selecting a lower cost rotary valve will not compromise the performance or safety of their process.
+This allows the owner to be confident that selecting a lower-cost rotary valve will not compromise the performance or safety of their process.

 One advantage that globe valves have over most of their rotary valve counterparts is their high recovery factor, which helps to prevent cavitation from occurring.
 For this reason, some in the process industry are hesitant to go with the less expensive rotary option and instead stick with the traditional globe valve design.
 With computational fluid dynamics, engineers can analyze the loop to verify that the rotary valve will work or be warned that a globe valve or a rotary valve with special modifications is, in fact, required.